Diary of Events

 The Show includes competition for Horses, Ponies,Cattle, Sheep, Donkeys, Goats, Poultry, Rabbits, Shepherds’ Crooks, Horse Shoeing, Young Farmers Stock Judging and Industrial Arts, with over five hundred open classes.
 There are approximately 200 trade stands including farm machinery, crafts and gifts, motor vehicles, clothing, equestrian goods, food outlets and furniture retailers.
 There is also the ‘Flavours of the Borders’ Food Fair, a Children’s Fun Fair, Catering and Bars.
 These are open on both days and there is Main Ring family entertainment on the Saturday afternoon.

-Saturday August 4th 2018 – Lauder Common Riding
+end July to early August 2021 – Lauder Common Riding

 Sports, parades, dances and concerts precede the main events on the Saturday when the Cornet receives the Burgh Flag at the Tollbooth.
 He leads the mounted cavalcade to the Watering Stane and onto the Burgess Cairn, the only boundary stone still in existence.
 The proceedings conclude with a ceremony at the War Memorial and the return of the flag, with games and horse events in the afternoon.